Russel88/DAtest/README.md

 used in microbial marker-gene (e.g. 16S rRNA), RNA-seq and protein abundance analysis.

+The methodology goes as follows:

+-   Shuffle predictor variable
+-   Spike in data for some randomly chosen features, such that they are associated with the shuffled predictor
+-   Apply methods, and check:
+-   whether they can find the spike-ins
+-   whether the false positive rate is controlled

 Many scripts, including the spike-in for estimating AUC, is borrowed
 from: [Thorsen J, Brejnrod A et al. Large-scale benchmarking reveals false discoveries and count transformation sensitivity in 16S rRNA gene